Bel-94/pitch-ele/README.md

 <p>The user is able to</p>

 <ul>
-    <li>The user will be able to see the pitches other people have posted.</li>
+    <li>The user will be able to view the blog posts on the site.</li>
-    <li>The user will be able to vote on the pitch they liked and give it a downvote or upvote.</li>
+    <li>The user will be able to view the most recent posts.</li>
     <li>The user can leave a comment. </li>
-    <li>The user can view the pitches I have created in my profile page. </li>
+    <li>The user can receive an email alert when a new post is made by joining a subscription. </li>
-    <li>The user can comment on the different pitches and leave feedback.</li>
+    <li>The user can create a blog from the application</li>
-    <li>The user can submit and view pitch from the different categories.</li>
+    <li>The user can delete comments that they don't like.</li>
+    <li>The user will be able to update/delete blogs they have created.</li>
 </ul>

 <h3>Technologies Used</h3>